DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 802.11 MESSAGE TYPES

-- There are THREE 802.11 MESSAGE TYPES
+- There are three 802.11 message types
-    - MANAGEMENT
+    - Management
-    - CONTROL
+    - Control
-    - DATA
+    - Data

 - MANAGEMENT
     - Used to manage the BSS